piktochart/try-vue3/NOTES.md

 - VuePortal natively works in Vue3 without any plugin
 - But, I couldn't reproduce it yet.... in the current Vue beta :(
-- Okay, they have renamed it from <Portal> to <Teleport>, to avoid potential conflict with native <portal> component
+- Turns out, they have renamed it from <Portal> to <Teleport>, to avoid potential conflict with native <portal> component
 - And, the prop name is renamed from `target` to `to`.
 - Since no documentation reported about this yet, I figure it out all thanks to their commit history here: https://github.com/vuejs/vue-next/commit/eee50956924d7d2c916cdb8b99043da616e53af5